Harshit-3905/Task_Tracker/README.md

 5. **Minimize Distractions:** Block time-wasting websites and tailor your list of restricted sites to regain focus and productivity.

+6. **Motivational Quotes:** The extension displays inspirational quotes to motivate and inspire users, helping them stay focused and positive while managing their tasks.

 ## Installation

 1. Download the Extension Files: Clone this repository to your local machine.